MattBlack9/startup/README.md

-# I really hope that I am doing this correctly!
+# I think I am doing this right so far!